WFCU Centre - Windsor Spitfires

 High above centre ice is an octagonal video scoreboard which is more than adequate for this league.
 The north side of the arena is where to get the perfect picture of the centre ice logo.
 The seating bowl is a single level along the east-west oriented ice surface.
 Maroon, plastic, standard arena seats are found throughout and the east end of the arena seating is much higher than the other three sides.
 The west end of the arena features restaurant seating.

 The game day production at a Spitfires game is about what you would expect from an OHL experience.
 The Spitfires’ mascot, Bomber, makes his way throughout the crowd and interacts with fans.
 The Spitfires are prone to using mash-up music during the pre-game.

 The WFCU Centre is located in the Riverside neighbourhood of Windsor, east of downtown.
 There is nothing really in the immediate area save for parking options.
 There are a couple of pre or post game meal options that are not too far that fans may want to consider.
 These would include Smoke & Spice Southern BBQ, Michigan Diner, Just Your Average Joe’s Sports Bar and John Max Sports.

 Other items of interest in Windsor for fans may include the Tecumseh Mall, which is not too far and is near many of the above eating establishments.
 Caesars Windsor may also be a spot to hit.
 As far as sports options, Windsor is also home to the Windsor Express of the NBL Canada and the Windsor Lancers field teams in U-Sports, including football, basketball and hockey.
-However, the best sporting options are probably to hop the border to Detroit and catch some Tigers baseball at Comerica Park, Lions football at Ford Field or Red Wings hockey at Joe Louis Arena.
+However, the best sporting options are probably to hop the border to Detroit and catch some Tigers baseball at Comerica Park, Lions football at Ford Field or Red Wings hockey at Little Caesars Arena.

 Lodging accommodation locations near the WFCU Centre are few.
 With a little bit of a drive, fans can try the Comfort Suites downtown.